vppelli/chat-app/README.md

 - Lunching Chat App
   - Download **Expo Go** on your mobile device
-  - Create a Account to use
+  - Create an Account to use
   - Make sure you are on the same network connection as the Hosted app
-  - Inside the terminal navigate to project folder
+  - Inside the terminal navigate to the project folder
   - type `npx expo start` This will start the app
-  - Inside the Expo Go app you should see your app, Click it to view!
+  - Inside the Expo Go app you should see your app, Click it to view it!
 ## Used
 - React Native
 - JavaScript